goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 Before the project is started formally, we will together design and agree on an informal **project plan** (1-2 pages).
 Typically, when you first ask for a topic, I will briefly outline an initial project idea.
 You will then familiarize yourself with the relevant literature to some extent, we discuss the idea further, and you turn it into a more detailed project plan.

-The plan describes the state-of-the-art, as well as general and specific goals for the project, and a rough timeline.
+The plan describes the state-of-the-art, as well as general and specific goals for the project, and a rough timeline (I do not want a Gantt chart).
 The main benefits of the project plan are: 1) You learn as best as is feasible what you are getting into by accepting the project, 2) during the project, you can come back to the plan to re-focus your efforts, and 3) it makes grading a little bit more objective in that grades will be determined based on how well the final outcome matches with the project plan.
 Of course, I know extremely well that plans can go wrong, so it is possible to change course if there is a good reason to do so---for example, if the original idea simply doesn't work as expected.

 ### Expectations